Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

  Bond(2, Point(1, [1.0, -1.0], [1.0, -1.0]), Point(1, [0.0, 0.0], [0.0, 0.0]))
 ```

 To obtain generic bonds containing more points, users are encouraged to implement their own `bonds` methods.
-Pull requests are welcomed.
+Pull requests are welcome.